 APEX – C/C++, Fortran

 APEX is an introspection and runtime adaptation library for asynchronous multitasking runtime systems.
 However, APEX is not only useful for AMT/AMR runtimes – it can be used by any application wanting to perform runtime adaptation to deal with heterogeneous and/or variable environments.
 APEX provides an API for measuring actions within the OpenMP runtime using the OpenMP 5.2 OMPT interface – including support for target offload events prototyped by the AMD compiler.
-APEX can generate TAU profiles, CSV files, task graphs and trees, task scatterplots, OTF2 traces, or Google Trace Events traces.
+APEX can generate TAU profiles, CSV files, task graphs and trees, task scatterplots, OTF2 races, or Google Trace Events traces.
 APEX also provides a policy engine for autotuning of OpenMP parameters such as thread count, scheduler or chunk size or for adaptation to a changing environment such as soft or hard power caps.
+In the last year, this support has been extended to enable OpenMP autotuning support for the Kokkos Performance Portability library.
 Read More and additional information.